On the Conservativity of the Functor Assigning to a Motivic Spectrum its Motive: Introduction

+This result was one of the main motivations for our investigations.
+See later in this introduction for more details on applications.
+(We do not know if $Pic(\SH(k)) \to Pic(\DM(k))$ might also be surjective.)

+The Conservativity Theorem (and by extension the Pic-injectivity Theorem) stated here is not optimal.
+Let us discuss to what extent the assumptions can be weakened.

-Additionally, the induced homomorphism $Pic(\SH(k)) \to Pic(\DM(k))$ is injective. \end{thm*} (Recall that an object is called compact if $\Hom_{\SH(k)}(E, \bullet)$ commutes with arbitrary sums.)
-The theorem as stated here is not optimal.
-In characteristic zero, the compactness assumption can be replaced by the technical assumptions of connectivity and slice-connectivity.
+In characteristic zero, the compactness assumption can be replaced by the technical assumptions of connectivity and ``slice-connectivity'' (see Section \ref{sec:homotopy-modules} for a definition of this term).
 In characteristic $p>0$ we can also replace compactness by connectivity and slice-connectivity, but in this case we must additionally assume that the natural map $E \xrightarrow{p} E$ is an isomorphism.

-If $k$ is a non-orderable field (i.e. one in which -1 is a sum of squares; we still assume $k$ perfect), then one may present $k$ as a colimit of perfect subfields with finite 2-étale cohomological dimension, and the theorem can then be deduced for such $k$, compare \cite{bondarko-effectivity}.
+If $k$ is a non-orderable field (i.e. one in which -1 is a sum of squares; we still assume $k$ perfect), then one may present $k$ as a colimit of perfect subfields with finite 2-étale cohomological dimension, and the theorem can then be deduced for such $k$, see \cite{bondarko-effectivity}.
 Compactness instead of connectivity and slice-connectivity is then essential, however.

-The author currently does not know how to alleviate the perfectness assumption on $k$.
+The author currently does not know how to weaken the perfectness assumption on $k$.

-The remaining natural weakening is to consider orderable $k$, i.e. such fields where -1 is \emph{not} a sum of squares.
+A further weakening is to consider orderable $k$, i.e. fields where -1 is \emph{not} a sum of squares.
 (Such fields necessarily have characteristic zero.)
-Assume for simplicity that $k$ can be embedded into $\RR$.
-Write $Sper(k)$ for the set of orderings of $k$ (equivalently in this case, embeddings $k \hookrightarrow \RR$).
+Assume for simplicity that for any ordering of $k$, there is an order preserving embedding of $k$ into $\RR$.
+Write $Sper(k)$ for the set of orderings of $k$.
+(Equivalently in this case, embeddings $k \hookrightarrow \RR$.)
 If $\sigma \in Sper(k)$, then there is a so-called \emph{real realisation} functor $R_\sigma^\RR: \SH(k) \to \SH$, related to considering the real points of a smooth variety, with their strong topology.
 We compose this with the singular chain complex functor to obtain the \emph{real motive} $M_\sigma^\RR: \SH(k) \to D(Ab)$.
 We can further consider homology with $\ZZ[1/2]$ coefficients and obtain $M_\sigma^\RR[1/2]: \SH(k) \to D(\ZZ[1/2])$.
 We may then prove the following.